pr3b/lokad/content/posts/abcxyz.md

   Items.XYZClassification
 ```

-The final table displays the ABC-XYZ analysis for each SKU, with the ABC classification determined by the product's revenue percentiles and the XYZ classification determined by the coefficient of variation of the product's demand.
+The final table displays the ABC-XYZ analysis for each product, with the ABC classification determined by the product’s revenue percentiles and the XYZ classification determined by the coefficient of variation of the product’s demand.

 ![Table Result](/images/abcxyz-analysis-table.png "Result")
 ![Table Result 2](/images/abcxyz-analysis-table-2.png "Result-2")